Apple issues security patch after Toronto-based Citizen Lab flags vulnerability | CBC News

 Although Citizen Lab previously found evidence of zero-click exploits being used to hack into the phones of al-Jazeera journalists and other targets, "this is the first one where the exploit has been captured so we can find out how it works," said Marczak.

-Security experts say that average iPhone, iPad and Mac user generally need not worry because such attacks are highly targeted, however, the discovery still alarmed security professionals.
+Security experts say that average iPhone, iPad and Mac users generally don't need to worry because such attacks are highly targeted, however, the discovery still alarmed security professionals.

 NSO Group did not immediately respond to an email seeking comment.